An Expected Linear-Time Algorithm for the Farthest-Segment Voronoi Diagram: The Farthest Voronoi Diagram of an Arc Sequence

-The subdivision of the plane derived by these regions and their boundaries, for all arcs in $G$, is called the \emph{farthest Voronoi diagram} of $G$, denoted $\fvd(G)$.
-The closure of $\freg(\alpha)$ is denoted by $\fregc(\alpha)$.
+\begin{definition} The partition of the plane defined by the farthest Voronoi regions of the arcs in $G$ and their boundaries, is called the \emph{farthest Voronoi diagram} of $G$, and is denoted $\fvd(G)$.
+In particular,